mcembalest/seafoam/README.md

 Seafoam lets you:

-1. Combine text instructions and sample pictures into a single output image (uses Nano Banana, AKA Gemini 2.5 Flash, grom Google)
+1. Combine text instructions and sample pictures into a single output image (uses Nano Banana, AKA Gemini 2.5 Flash, from Google)

 2. Save images and instructions for later use in a workspace in your browser